rpmuller/ePubs/WP1.md

 time when the sun had to be encouraged not to go on diminishing in strength; spring and harvest also called for appropriate ceremonies.
-These were often such as to generate a great collective excitement, in which individuals lost their sense of separatcness and felt themselves at one with the whole tribe.
+These were often such as to generate a great collective excitement, in which individuals lost their sense of separateness and felt themselves at one with the whole tribe.
 All over the world, at a certain stage of religious evolution, sacred animals and human beings were ceremonially killed and eaten.
 In different regions, this stage